 - In 2015, stopped misguided proposals to increase the excise tax on water use, publicize a business’ water and energy use and require labeling of agricultural products irrigated with cleaned wastewater from oil fields (SB 789, AB 1520, ABX2 14).

 - Supported voter-approved Proposition 1 in 2014, providing funding for needed water storage projects, enabling the state to save in wet years for the inevitable droughts.

 - Preserved ability for voters to consider a legislative and bond package putting the state on a pathway to long-term water supply reliability and ensuring a safe drinking water supply (AB 1265).
 Instrumental in developing that package in 2009 (SBX7 1, SBX7 2, SBX7 6, SBX7 7, SBX7 8).

 Position: The California Chamber of Commerce supports a balanced approach to securing a safe and reliable supply and conveyance of water for all businesses and residents of California.
-Desalination, like recycling, water reuse, water use efficiency, conservation, conveyance and new storage, should be pursued to help increase water supply.
-Permit streamlining among the various agencies should be undertaken to expedite the approval process.
+Desalination, like recycling, water reuse, potable water reuse, water use efficiency, conservation, conveyance and new storage, should be pursued to help increase water supply.
+Permit streamlining amongst the various agencies should be undertaken to expedite the approval process.

 Desalination is a viable option for the state’s future water supply picture.
 In order to meet its water supply challenges, California needs to pursue desalination where appropriate and feasible.
 Desalination will provide an invaluable addition to a well-balanced local or regional water portfolio with a reliable drought-proof component.

-The CalChamber will support any legislation streamlining the permit process for establishing the sites of desalination projects.
+The CalChamber will support legislation streamlining the permit process for siting desalination projects.
+Desalination

 Agriculture, Water, Resources, Telecommunications, Crime, Banking and Finance